Stellar Time Keeping

 Focus Visible and Near Infrared

-difficult to design a lens that can focus the different wavelengths of
+very difficult to design a lens that can focus the different

-glass corrector plate that acts as a lens and so are not all reflecting
+use a glass corrector plate that acts as a lens and so are not all

 Primary Diameter and f-ratio

-in that the lower the f-ratio the more of the daytime sky background
+object in that the lower the f-ratio the more of the daytime sky

-gets recorded in the camera.
-But star images are point sources
+background gets recorded in the camera.
+But star images are

-in microns.
-So the f-ratio should not be too different from the
+So the f-ratio should not be too different from the pixel size of

-pixel size of the camera.
-Larger diameter primary optics gather
+the camera.
+Larger diameter primary optics gather light

 also costs more.